isomerpages/enterprisesg-switch/_highlights/slingshot/competition-timeline.md

 All **Top 100 Global Startups** will also be invited for deal-making and networking opportunities with corporates and investors from relevant industries during the Virtual Finals.

 After the initial pitch, SLINGSHOT 2021’s **Top 10 Sector Winners will be announced on 9 November 2021.**

+***
+**Click "Next" to learn about SLINGSHOT Disrupt and SLINGSHOT Gear Up, two in-demand programmes that connect startups with corproates and investors for co-innovation and mentorship opportunities.**